bright, fresh software

 Using TurboActivate with C, C++, and Objective-C

-Before you can do anything you need to login to your LimeLM account (or sign up).
-Then download TurboActivate for Windows, Mac OS X, or Linux:
+Before you can do anything, you need to login to your LimeLM account (or sign up).
+Then download TurboActivate for Windows, macOS, Linux, or BSD.
+It contains the native library and source code examples needed to integrate hardware-locked licensing in your app:

 Adding licensing & online activation to your appTurboActivate.dat and Version GUID